realmagicgreen/magicgreen11ty/src/content/articles/2018-08-01-the-ocean-cleanup.md

 ---
-name: The Ocean Cleanup
+title: The Ocean Cleanup
 subtitle: Trash accumulates in 5 ocean garbage patches, the largest one being the Great Pacific Garbage Patch.
 If left to circulate, the plastic will impact our ecosystems, health and economies.
-description: "Trash accumulates in 5 ocean garbage patches, the largest one being the Great Pacific Garbage Patch, located between Hawaii and California.
-If left to circulate, the plastic will impact our ecosystems, health and economies.
-Ocean currents concentrate plastic in five areas in the world, the subtropical gyres, also known as the world ocean garbage patches.
-Once in these patches, the plastic will not go away by itself."
+description: "Trash accumulates in 5 ocean patches, the largest one being the Great Pacific Garbage Patch.
+It is impacting our health, ecosystems and economies."
+date: 2018-08-01
+published: true
 category: solutions
-tags: biodiversity eco-entrepreneurs initiative plastic learning save-oceans social-responsibility sustainable-development waste water
-image: /assets/p/posts/solutions/the-ocean-cleanup/the-ocean-cleanup.jpg
+tags: [article, biodiversity, eco-entrepreneurs, initiative, plastic, learning, save-oceans, social-responsibility, sustainable-development, waste, water]
+cover_image: ./images/solutions/the-ocean-cleanup/the-ocean-cleanup.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...